unizhu/plugin-data-comparison/README.md

 ### Compare SObject Metrics

-Run `sf compare:data` with the source and target org aliases, the object API name, and any metrics you want to reconcile.
+Run `sf compare:data` or `sf compare data` with the source and target org aliases, the object API name, and any metrics you want to reconcile.

 ```bash
 sf compare data \